fkarg/fkarg.github.io/_posts/2020-01-24-zero-to-one.md

 have.
 Start small, then scale, in sales as well.

 Marketing is something big companies are pretty proud of - do not try to compete with them, you will lose.
 Utterly.
-Their montlhy marketing budget is bigger than what your revenue should be in three years - do not even think about it.
+Their monthly marketing budget is bigger than what your revenue should be in three years - do not even think about it.